-Federal regulations State regulations/COPs Additions/changes needed Comment 42 CFR 441.301 (c)(4)(i) Settings m community to the same degree of ac 6/20/14 CMS clarified that this is a values statement, the purpose of which is to ensure equal treatment for all recipients as members of the community. opportunities to seek employment and work in competitive integrated settings 7 AAC 130.270 Supported Employment (b)(2) Services available to provide support at worksite where individuals without disabilities are employed Supported employment COP: "Supported employment services may be offered in a variety of settings, but, because independence and community integration are significant goals for these services, they may not be provided in sheltered workshops or similar specialized vocational facilities."
-OCS FH Handbook.
-Employment may be appropriate if recipient (teen) wants to work; must be paid at same rate as other employees performing same duties if employed by business owned or operated by FH adults.
+Federal regulations State regulations/COPs Additions/changes needed Comment 42 CFR 441.301 (c)(4)(i) Settings m community to the same degree of accommunity 6/20/14 CMS clarified that this is a values statement, the purpose of which is to ensure equal treatment for all recipients as members of the community. opportunities to seek employment and work in competitive integrated settings No references in HCBS regulations or COPs regarding settings for adult day, day habilitation, residential habilitation, or residential supported living, or in provider COP or CC COP.
+7 AAC 130.270 Supported Employment (b)(2) Services available to provide support at worksite where individuals without disabilities are employed Supported employment COP: "Supported employment services may be offered in a variety of settings, but, because independence and community integration are significant goals for these services, they may not be provided in sheltered workshops or similar specialized vocational facilities."
+New regulation 7 AAC 130.xxx Recipient services.
+Include provision that providers must ensure in all settings that staff will support recipients that chose to seek employment and work in competitive, integrated settings.
 6/20/14 CMS clarified that the aim of this regulation is to support the efforts of recipients who wish to work; recipients must have freedom to, and support from providers to, seek employment in the community, even though not receiving supported employment services.